How can you improve your time management when working from home?

 In issue 1 of The Homeworker, productivity coach, Briana Berner, describes the impact of this context shifting on your time.

 Think about where you can ‘batch’ your work.
 Content creation is an obvious area where we can do it in bulk such as blog and social media posts.

 There’s no escaping social media.
 It’s rare to find someone who isn’t on at least one platform and it’s a useful and (if you choose) free tool for marketing your business.

-But social media is a time drain and
+But social media is a time drain and at times, soul-sapping.

 The problems arise because we’re always connected and actively encouraged to be constantly interacting.
 Your social media habits play a big part in how productive you are.
 Discipline around how long you spend on social media and how much you let it impact your life is needed to maintain healthy boundaries.